harregoces/MicroSitio/vagrant/README.md

 * [VirtualBox] VirtualBox is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use

-[//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
-There is no need to format nicely because it shouldn't be seen.)

    [Vagrant]: <https://www.vagrantup.com/>
    [VirtualBox]: <https://www.virtualbox.org/>